 Don’t get me wrong, I love my home town in northern England.
 And it wouldn’t do for all places to be the same.
 But I’d dearly love for this kind of effervescent creativity to be on all our ways a little more often.
 For now, I’ll leave you with a snapshot of this car planter:

-“But why”, I seem to hear you say “is the picture all askew – and why have the front of the car and the prancing horse’s head on the sign been so recklessly chopped off?”
+“But why”, I seem to hear you say “is the picture all askew – and why have the car and the prancing horse’s head been so recklessly chopped off?”

 Because we were on the last minute and this is the best I could do in the time allowed by my otherwise kind and patient companions, who were all shouting ‘Hurry UP!” as I ran around to take the picture.